What hides behind Meteorite 411? Tue 12 May 2026

 Brezina's suspicion sat unconfirmed until Vagn Buchwald published more evidence for it in 1975.

-While appreciating what the Hex River Mounts and Kokstad meteorites may really have been, pay attention to another characteristic the Kokstad meteorite shares with many, many meteorites.
+While appreciating what the Hex River Mounts and Kokstad meteorites may really have been, pay attention to another characteristic the Kokstad meteorite shares with many other meteorites.

 From Handbook of Iron Meteorites: Kokomo – La Caille, Vagn Buchwald, 1975: